bihor/backendtools/Documentation/Introduction/Index.rst

 Screenshots
 -----------

-Two screenshot from the backend module.
+Some screenshots from the backend module.

 .. figure:: ../Images/backendtools1.jpg
    :width: 712px